Chinese censorship abroad: Publishing

 Cambridge University Press drew criticism in 2017 for removing articles from its China Quarterly covering topics such as the 1989 Tiananmen Square massacre, Tibet, Xinjiang, Hong Kong and the Cultural Revolution to avoid having its Chinese operations shut down.
 Attempts of censorship are documented for Brill and Taylor & Francis.
 Springer Nature also acceded to Chinese demands to censor articles relating to Chinese politics, Taiwan, Tibet and human rights.
 In August 2020, Springer Nature was reported to have rejected the publication of an article at the behest of its co-publisher, Wenzhou Medical University, from a Taiwanese doctor because the word "China" was not placed after "Taiwan."
 Springer Nature has removed articles without even informing the authors and refused "to reverse the decision but continuing to justify it as being in the best interests of the global academic community and necessary for the advancement of research".

 In 2017, the Australian publisher Allen & Unwin refused to publish Clive Hamilton's book Silent Invasion about growing Chinese Communist Party influence in Australia, fearing potential legal action from the Chinese government or its local proxies under the auspices of the United Front Work Department.

 Publishers using Chinese printers have also been subject to local censorship, even for books not intended for sale in China.
-Books with maps face particular scrutiny, with one Victoria University Press book Fifteen Million Years in Antarctica required to remove the English term "Mount Everest" in favour of the Chinese equivalent "Mount Qomolangma".
+Books with maps face particular scrutiny, with one Victoria University Press book Fifteen Million Years in Antarctica required to remove the English term "Mount Everest" in favour of the Chinese equivalent "Mount Qomolangma", and a 2026 catalogue for the Victoria and Albert museum had to remove a 1930s map of the British Empire's trade routes which showed Chinese borders different from the PRC's standard at the time of the catalogue's printing.
 This has led publishers to consider printers in alternative countries, such as Vietnam.

 Whistleblower Edward Snowden criticised Chinese censors for removing passages in the translated version of his book Permanent Record, in which passages about authoritarianism, democracy, freedom of speech and privacy were removed.

+Digital Silk Road

+The Digital Silk Road has been described as a pathway to export China's system of mass surveillance and censorship technology of the Great Firewall to multiple countries.